Dinomouse/One-Step-Ahead/README.md

 ## Features/Functionality

-- The main feature is the ability to select a particular day, input the number of steps you have completed for that day and
+- The main feature is the ability to select a particular day, input the number of steps you have completed for that day.

 ## Quick Start Guide